fenghaitao/spec-kit/templates/commands/implement.md

      - Revert to working states
      - Review the implementation journey
      - Debug issues by comparing commits
+     - **Recover from build failures by reverting to last working state**
    - **CRITICAL**: Do NOT skip commits even if the build/test failed - failed attempts are valuable history
+   - **VERIFICATION**: After each git commit, verify with `git log --oneline -1` to confirm commit was created

 8. Implementation execution rules:
    - **Setup first**: Initialize project structure, dependencies, configuration